Hilary Jones (doctor): Television

-Jones became the TV-am doctor from May 1989 and has featured regularly on GMTV since 1993, where he was the health and medical advisor.
+Jones became the TV-am doctor from May 1989 and has featured regularly on GMTV since 1993, where he was the health and medical adviser.
 In 2010, GMTV was replaced by Daybreak and Lorraine, where Jones continued to work as Health Editor.
 In 2014, Daybreak was replaced by Good Morning Britain, with Jones transferring to the show.
 As part of this role, he reports on emerging medical news stories as well as informing the public about various medical problems such as weight issues, contraception, surgery and cancer.
 Jones has been appearing on the programme throughout each morning during the coronavirus pandemic.

 Jones also co-presented The Health Show with Terry Wogan and presented weekly social action programme Loud & Clear for three years for Meridian Television.
 He appeared as a panellist on the 2002 docucomedy series Dave Gorman's Important Astrology Experiment.

 Jones participated in the fifth series of Dancing on Ice, partnered with Alexandra Schauman, but was voted off on Valentine's Day (Week 6) after Danny Young was saved by the judges in the skate off.

 In 2013, Jones appeared on The Chase Celebrity Special (series 3, episode 3).
 He and the other members of the team, including Charlotte Jackson, defeated "The Chaser", Paul Sinha, and won £100,000 for charity.